JosephMatino/MultiAiFilePaster/docs/internal/GIT_WORKFLOW.md

 ## 📋 Daily Workflow

-The git.sh tool enforces a structured four-step daily workflow that maintains code quality and deployment readiness.
+The git.sh automation tool enforces a structured four-step daily workflow that maintains code quality and deployment readiness throughout the development process.
+This standardized approach ensures consistent development practices while automating the complex process of maintaining separate development and production branches.

 ### Core Workflow (1→2→3→4)